Follow Your Nose -- Which Code Smells are Worth Chasing?: Methodology

+A negative control \cite{shi2020selective} is a metric that should be indifferent to the experiment.
+Using this negative control, we can estimate the expected noise and evaluate the metrics of interest with respect to it.
+As a negative control we used a random variable uniformly distributed between 1 and 100.
+Table \ref{tab:smells-properties} shows that random, the negative control, has 3\% (4 alerts) suitable alerts, all with a hit rate 0.00 (rounded) and no robust alerts.

 We chose to divide the metrics into groups of the 25\% `low-quality', 25\% `high-quality' and the `other' 50\% in the middle.
-This way the groups’ quality is different and we avoid problems due to imbalanced data sets \cite{van2007experimental, krawczyk2016learning, 10.1145/3338501.3357374}.
-In the case of CCP, low quality file are in the spirit of hot spots, files with many bugs, \cite{Tosun11Ai, Walkinshaw:2018:FRD:3239235.3239244, menzies2010defect, 5609530} and high quality resemble files of reduced-risk \cite{Niedermayr18Trivial}.
-Note that the high-quality group for CCP translates to no bugs, in at least 10 commits in the given year.
+For all metrics, low values are `high-quality'.
+The groups are large so we avoid problems due to imbalanced datasets \cite{van2007experimental, krawczyk2016learning, 10.1145/3338501.3357374}.
+In the case of CCP, low-quality files are in the spirit of hot spots, files with many bugs, \cite{Tosun11Ai, Walkinshaw:2018:FRD:3239235.3239244, menzies2010defect, 5609530} and high-quality resemble files of reduced-risk \cite{Niedermayr18Trivial}.

-We use the commit size as a coupling metric, the target of few smells.
-A commit is a unit of work ideally reflecting the completion of a task.
-It should contain only the files relevant to that task.
-Many files needed for a task means coupling.
-Therefore, the average number of files in a commit can be used as a metric for coupling \cite{1231213, 10.1145/3345629.3345631, amit2020corrective}.
-This metric agrees with the way developers think about coupling, being higher when ``coupled'' or ``coupling'' is mentioned by the developer \cite{amit2020corrective}.

-We measure productivity using the average gross duration of file's commits.
-Smelly code is assumed to be harder to understand and modify, hurting productivity.
-We compute the gross duration as the time between a commit to the previous commit of the developer, on the same day.
-The requirement for the same day overcomes large gaps of inactivity of open source developers that could be misinterpreted as long tasks.
-We manually labeled 50 such cases to validate that they fit the duration needed for the code change.
-The same-day duration is highly stable with 0.87 adjacent-years Pearson correlation, and co-changes with commits per developer and pull requests per developer.
-In turn, commits per developer is correlated with self-rated productivity\cite{47853} and team lead perception of productivity \cite{Oliveira2020TLProd}.
-Commit duration can be applied to a file by analyzing its commits and therefore we choose it.